mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### CPU

-Works well.
-Supports onboard motherboard video as desired.

-My expecations were correct that TrueNAS requires very little CPU overhead in order to act as a simple storage server.
-My TrueNAS dashboard reports that CPU load has been 99% idle for the past month of usage.
+The Athlon 3000G has worked well.
+I perhaps could have even gone with an even slower CPU because my TrueNAS dashboard reports that CPU load has been 99% idle for the past month of usage:

 {{<img src="truenas-cpu.png" alt="Graph of CPU usage in March showing almost entirely <10% usage" maxWidth="800px" caption="TrueNAS barely uses any CPU capacity.">}}

+The most important thing about the CPU was that it supported AMD's XX video technology, which meant that I didn't need a separate GPU.
+That worked well.

 ### Motherboard

+The biggest flaw with the motherboard was its limited compatibility.
+The AMD 3000G came out in XX and the XX motherboard came out in XX, so it should have been compatible.
+It even advertised the BIOS revision it shipped with as compatible with my CPU, but it didn't work until I upgraded to BIOS revision XX.

+The other weakness with the motherboard was how poorly the BIOS update worked.
+It's supposed to support native updating, but it didn't work.
+I had to do the update myself.

+But aside from that, it's been fine as far as BIOS goes.

 I'm happy with it, and the BIOS UI is fine, but the BIOS itself is flaky.
 It didn't work with the Athlon 3000G CPU even though it claims that revision XX was compatible.
 It worked better after I upgraded to revision XX.

 Its BIOS upgrade utility was completely broken.
 It claimed that I had the latest BIOS when I didn't, so I had to upgrade manually by downloading the files and loading them on a thumbdirve.

+I also missed that it only supports 32 GB of RAM.
+If I want to expand storage, I might start being RAM bound because ZFS is so RAM-hungry.

+If I were doing it again, I'd go with the Gigabyte B550I.
+It's $50 more, but it supports 64 GB of RAM, and it has an extra M.2 slot, so I could add a SLOG disk if I ever wanted one.

 ### Case

 I was disappointed in the case.
 With my Fractal Design XX, I kept discovering features I'd never seen on any case before that delighted me.
-Why didn't anyone.
+I'd think, "Wow, why has nobody done this before?"
 On this case, it was the opposite.
-Why is this a problem in this case when this has never been a problem for me before?
+I kept thinking, "Why is this a problem in this case when this has never been a problem for me before?"

 It looks nice on the outside, but I found it awkward to work in.
 I know it's minimizing space.

-There was no documentation, and the behavior wasn't obvious.
+There was very little documentation, and some of the case mechanisms weren't obvious.

-Didn't love it.
-Very little documentation and the set of screws wasn't obvious.

 It's my first mini-ITX build, and I know the case designers have to make sacrifices in the name of minimizing size, so maybe I'm judging too harshly, but I was definitely disappointed.

 ### Disk (Data)

-I saw some reviews that the N300s were noisy, but I haven't heard them at all.
+It's a bit too early to judge disks, so check back in about five years to see how I'm liking them, but so far, so good.
+My biggest worry was that they'd be too noisy, but I haven't heard them at all.

 ### Disk (OS)